 A third front range light, a more permanent structure, was built in 1867.
 Cribwork was placed on a shoal in five feet of water, and atop this was constructed a frame dwelling surmounted by a sixth-order light.
 In 1891, the Lighthouse Board reported that the crib was decayed causing the frame building to settle unevenly.
 A contract was made for an iron tower to replace the building, but the Board later decided to drive a row of piles around the cribwork to shore up the foundation.

 Besides the range lights at Cedar Point, there were other ranges to help mariners enter Sandusky Bay.
 In 1878, three beacon lights were completed on piers to mark an elbow in the entrance channel.
 The main beacon consisted of a dwelling and light, while the north beacon and west beacon, which were both eventually connected to the main beacon by footbridges, consisted of a hollow iron shaft through which a range light was hoisted.
 These Sandusky Bay Range Beacons were in operation until a new set of range lights was established in 1896 to mark the recently dredged Straight Channel.

-The 1896 range lights were known as the Sandusky Bay Range until another pair of range lights was activated in 1900 to guide mariners over the outer bar.
-After this addition, the 1896 range was referred to as Sandusky Bay Inner Range, and the new range was called Sandusky Bay Outer Range.
+The 1896 range lights were known as Sandusky Bay Range until another pair of range lights was activated in 1900 to guide mariners over the outer bar.
+After this addition, the 1896 range was referred to as Sandusky Bay Inner Range (front and rear), and the new range was called Sandusky Bay Outer Range (front and rear).